liyokuna/cookie-consent/projects/cookie-service/README.md

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.0.

+The purpose of this library is to offer a full accessible cookie consent banner.
+Each component of the banner displayed, are meant to be accessible on respecting the standard of accessibility.

 ## Code scaffolding

 Run `ng generate component component-name --project cookie-service` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project cookie-service`.